wzxie/RAGA/README.md

 See more information at https://github.com/wzxie/ONTbyAHR.git
 ```

+## Outputs
 For documentation and information on how to cite ONTbyAHR, please visit the ONTbyAHR Homepage.

+## Example

+## Contact
+We hope this pipeline could be helpful for the groups which focused on plants genome assembly, you can use the github page to report issues or email us with any suggestions.
+Zhao rupeng:   2247290650@qq.com
+Qian yongqing: 2660564449@qq.com
+Zhou zuwen:    784012725@qq.com
+Luo yuhong:    1785045785@qq.com
+Xie wenzhao:   xwz080311@163.com